xeskpau/remote-da-test-exercise/README.md

-# GitHub ─ Data Analyst Test Exercise
+# Remote.com ─ Data Analyst Test Exercise

 ## Goal

-As a part of the interview process for a Data Analyst position at GitHub, we want to **provide a solution to 5 data analysis tasks and 3 data visualization**.
+As a part of the interview process for a Data Analyst position at Remote.com, we want to **provide a solution to 5 data analysis tasks and 3 data visualization**.

 ## Data overview

-GitHub has shared a spreadsheet with 7 sheets of raw data (see file `Data Analyst Assignment.xlsx`; #TODO: Attach file).
+Remote.com has shared a spreadsheet with 7 sheets of raw data (see file `Data Analyst Assignment.xlsx`; #TODO: Attach file).
 Each sheet can be considered a separate data table, and their content is summarized as follows (see  section ***Scoping*** below for more information; #TODO: Add link to Scoping.) ─

 | # | Table name | Primary key | Candidate key | Comment |
 |:--:|:--:|:--:|:--:|:--:|